arshadtp/Sample/README.md

         * (x: Double,y: Double, z: Double, dataObj: SensorData): x,y,z values of Acceleration and the value of all the sensors during the crash.
     * GPS crash: Crash was detected due to the change in the speed
         * (speedDifference: Double, dataObj: SensorData) : speed difference and the value of all the sensors during the crash.
-    > Rather than using the object returned along with Notification user can also get crash details as `DriveAI.shared.activeTripCrashInfo`.
+    > Rather than using the object returned along with Notification user can also get crash details as `TangerineManager.shared.activeTripCrashInfo`.
 It will contain the location and time in which crash happened.
-If you think detected crash is a false positive then mark it as false positive by calling `DriveAI.shared.clearCrashInfo()`.
+If you think detected crash is a false positive then mark it as false positive by calling `TangerineManager.shared.clearCrashInfo()`.
 * `NotificationName.locationAccessPermissionChanged` when the location access permision changes
 * `NotificationName.locationDidUpdated` when the location get changed
 * `NotificationName.didChangeRegion` when the monitored region get changed